sonic-net/SONiC/doc/y_cable/design_doc.md

 #### Background

-  - Another requirement we have is Cli also requires to interact with the YCable directly.
+  - Another requirement we have is Cli also requires to interact with the Y-Cable directly.
 This basically implies that all  Ycable vendor packages needs to be imported inside SONiC-utilities/host as well
   - This would come in the form of commands like setting PRBS, enabling disabling loopback and also get the BER info and EYE info etc
   - Also commands such as config/show hwmode is important which gives the cli ability to toggle the mux without going into SONiC modules like mux-mgr or orchagent.
   - All these require access to Y cable APIs to be directly called by the cli.
 But then again same problems arrive, how do we know which type/vendor does the cable/port belong to, how to load the appropriate module etc